luc-lynx/need_feedback_writeup/README.md

 # tl;dr:

 Use Meet-in-the-Middle technique to crack the scheme (approx. O(2^40) instead of O(2^60) full brute force).
-Plaintext starts with HTTP headers, so use this information to the LFSRs state and decrypt traffic.
+Plaintext starts with HTTP headers, so use this information to recover the LFSRs states and decrypt traffic.

 # motivation